YottaDB/YDBDoc/ProgGuide/ioproc.rst

    set p="Printer"
    open p:(command="lpr":writeonly)::"PIPE"

-This shows the use of a PIPE device to spool data to the default printer by spooling to the lpr command, opened via the default shell (the shell specified by the SHELL environment variable, and the shell used to start YottaDB/GT.M if SHELL is unspecified).
-The WRITEONLY device parameter specifies that the YottaDB/GT.M process not read data back from the lpr command.
+This shows the use of a PIPE device to spool data to the default printer by spooling to the lpr command, opened via the default shell (the shell specified by the SHELL environment variable, and the shell used to start YottaDB if SHELL is unspecified).
+The WRITEONLY device parameter specifies that the YottaDB process not read data back from the lpr command.
 Use WRITEONLY when no errors are expected from the application(s) in the pipe.
 WRITEONLY tends not to serve most applications well.

 Example: